hikeventures/hikeventures.github.io/_posts/2014-12-13-advent-calendar-giveaway-5.markdown

 tags: [campaigns]
 ---

-This time you have the chance to win the <a href="http://www.backcountryaccess.com/product/a2-saw-ext/" target="_blank">Backcountry Access Arsenal Shovel A-2 with 35 cm wood/snow saw</a> (our shovel however is not the extendable).
+This time you have the chance to win the Backcountry Access Arsenal Shovel A-2 with 35 cm wood/snow saw (our shovel however is not the extendable).
 The BCA A-2 is a great rescue tool in case of an avalanche.

 <a href="https://www.flickr.com/photos/90204224@N07/15391843303"><img src="https://farm8.staticflickr.com/7522/15391843303_551ab6e4dd_b.jpg" width="1000" height="1000"></a>